Laptop Mag Verdict

 A great ultraportable business notebook needs several key components, including speed, security, durability and endurance.
 The 12-inch Dell Latitude 7280 (tested at $1,830; starting at $1,029) has all of the above, thanks to its 7th-generation Intel Core i7 processor and impressive battery life.
 Plus, this lightweight system is built to survive short drops.

 Although we wish the screen were more colorful, companies looking for a portable and potent laptop for their employees will be pleased with the Latitude 7280.
+It's one of the best laptops and best business laptops around.

 The Latitude 7280's black magnesium-alloy chassis is thin and nondescript, with a glowing-white power-indicator light on the front edge.
 The soft-touch paint used on the lid and deck gives the chassis a good feel and makes it easy to grip.